rhyslwells/Data-Archive/content/standardised/GIS.md

 [[shapefile]]

-There are free GIS softwares
+There are free GIS software